-This trend is upgraded from negative to neutral in this version of the fiscal trends due to the large surplus realized in 2011, of \$11.1 million, half of which was transferred to the Debt Service reserve, leaving \$5.5 million available for general use in 2013.
+This trend remains neutral in this version of the fiscal trends due to the large surpluses realized in 2011 and 2012.
+In both years, a portion of the original surplus was transferred to the debt service reserve, leaving about \$5 million available for general use in the next budget year.
 This compares to a 2010 surplus of just \$8,000.
-A surplus of \$5.5 million (utilized in the chart above because it is the portion of the surplus made available for general purposes) represents 0.49 percent of total General County Operating Revenues, which is roughly in line with the four-year average over the years 2006 to 2009 (0.47 percent).
-If a surplus of roughly this proportional amount is realized in 2012, it would suggest that this trend should be changed to "positive".
+A surplus of \$5.0 million (utilized in the chart above because it is the portion of the surplus made available for general purposes) represents 0.46 percent of total General County Operating Revenues, which is roughly in line with the four-year average over the years 2006 to 2009 (0.47 percent).